 It was the eve of Kynsblot, Asgard’s yearly celebration of family.
-It was one of the more minor holidays of the Asgardian calendar compared to the midyear solstice and Jul festival, though still considered an important rite.
-Each year on this day since they were of age to do so the brothers ventured into the forest to hunt for the meat that would grace their table the next day for the feast.
+It was one of the more minor holidays of the Asgardian calendar compared to the midyear solstice and Yule festivals, though still considered an important rite.
+Each year on this day, since they were of age to do so, the brothers ventured into the forest to hunt for the meat that would grace their table the next day for the feast.

-Loki reveled in the pomp and ceremonial splendor that accompanied such celebrations but he had never been much into the sport, though he was an able huntsman and would in no case starve if he were ever to find himself forced into a survival situation, at least if there were game to be had wherever he would happen to be.
+Loki reveled in the pomp and ceremonial splendor that accompanied such celebrations but he had never been much into the sport, though he was an able huntsman and would in no case starve if he were ever to find himself forced into a survival situation, at least if there was game to be had.
 He was more than satisfied to allow those whose task it was to procure food for the royal table to do their duty.
 He had better things to do.
-Spying an arachnid type creature crawling up Thor’s back towards his shoulder, another reminder of why he detested the activity in which they were currently engaged, Loki reached out, flicking it away.
+Spying an arachnid type creature crawling up Thor’s back towards the God of Thunder’s shoulder, another reminder of why Loki detested the activity in which they were currently engaged, he reached out, flicking it away.

-“Remind me again why I have to answer this same question on this day each year.
+“Remind me again why I have to answer this same question on this day every year.
 It’s tradition and traditions are important-” Thor replied before Loki interrupted.

-“If you know, then why do you continue to ask?”
+“If you know, why do you continue to ask?”
 Thor queried.

-“There are some traditions that can be dispensed with.”
-Thor said before his ears perked up at the sound of rustling in the vegetation yards in front of them, moving in their direction.
+“Some traditions can be dispensed with,” Thor said before hearing the sound of rustling in the vegetation yards in front of them, moving in their direction.

-Gesturing to Loki to be silent and pointing in the direction of the sound, which was far from necessary as Loki also had working ears that were keenly tuned, Thor quietly removed an arrow from his quiver, notching it in his bow, Loki following suit.
+Gesturing to Loki to be silent and pointing, which was far from necessary as Loki also had ears that were keenly tuned, Thor removed an arrow from his quiver, notching it in his bow, Loki following suit.

 Making their way towards them through the forest, sniffing the air warily, came two hjorts, creatures very much like red deer.
-One was a stag, full grown but still somewhat young, but with an impressive rack for its age.
+One was a stag, full grown but still somewhat young, with an impressive rack for his age.

-“I have the one on the left.”
-Thor whispered to Loki.
-Loki nodded, aiming his arrow at the other.
+“I have the one on the left,” Thor whispered to Loki, Loki nodding, aiming his arrow at the second hjort.

-Thor pulled back on his bow just as Loki was preparing to let his arrow fly, the elbow of Thor’s muscular arm nudging Loki’s enough to throw off Loki’s aim.
+Thor pulled back on the string of his bow just as Loki was preparing to let his arrow fly, the elbow of Thor’s muscular arm nudging Loki enough to throw off Loki’s aim.
 Thor’s arrow lodged itself into the hjort, a clean shot to the heart, while Loki’s arrow zipped past his quarry where it stuck itself into a tree, sending the surviving hjort leaping and bounding away.

 “You oaf!”
 Loki exclaimed, perturbed.

-Once again, Thor would return to the palace triumphant.
-Loki also knew that in the very near future Thor was likely to again be victorious.
-Odin had recently announced that the ceremony in which he would declare his choice of heir to the throne of Asgard would take place in two weeks.
+Once again Thor would return to the palace triumphant.
+Loki was also aware that in the very near future Thor was likely to again be victorious.
+Odin had recently announced that the ceremony in which he would declare his choice of heir to the throne of Asgard would take place in a week’s time.
 Loki had no doubt which of the two of them his father’s favor would fall upon.
-He’d had no doubts about it for quite some time and was sure no one else had any either.
-He questioned whether his father should even bother to go through the trouble of putting on a show of it as if he hadn’t already decided ages ago.
-If he was to be humiliated in front of a throng, Loki would prefer for once that his father dispense with formality.
+He’d had none for quite some time.
+He questioned why his father would even bother to go through the trouble of putting on a show of it as if he hadn’t already decided ages ago.
+If Loki was to be humiliated in front of nearly the entire populace of Asgard he would prefer for once that his father dispense with formality.

 When that day came, what was there left for Loki?
 There was no formal role for the ‘spare’ spelled out.
-Of course he was sure Thor once on the throne would find something for Loki to do to occupy himself, but it would feel to Loki like charity and mere busywork.
-He would be but a footnote in Asgard’s history, merely the brother of Thor and no one of any renown or significance in his own right of whom anyone would take any note.
-They had played together as children, fought various foes together as they came of age to do so yet as time continued to pass they grew further distant from each other simply due to the nature of their position as princes of Asgard vying for their father’s favor and the throne.
+Of course, once on the throne, Loki was sure Thor would find something for him to do to occupy himself but it would feel like charity and mere busywork.
+He would be but a footnote in Asgard’s history, merely the brother of Thor and no one of any renown or significance in his own right.
+They had played together as children, fought various foes together as they came of age to do so, yet as time passed they grew further distant from each other simply due to the nature of their position as Princes of Asgard vying for their father’s favor and the throne.

-Would things be different between them had they been born to no one of any special significance Loki sometimes wondered.
-Perhaps not, aside from the natural competition engendered by their positions, they were also two very different people seemingly in every way imaginable...physically, intellectually, in their temperament and their skills and interests.
+Loki had sometimes wondered if things would be different between them had they been born to no one of any special significance.
+Perhaps not.
+Aside from the natural competition engendered by their positions, they were also two very different people seemingly in every way imaginable...physically, intellectually, in their temperament and their skills and interests.
 In fact, it was hard for Loki to believe at times that they shared the same parentage.
 It was a sentiment he had heard voiced by others when they were unaware that he was listening...and Loki was always listening.
-Unlike Thor, he had learned long ago that the best way to learn and gain an advantage was to merely shut up and listen.
-Often when one did so, others forgot one was even present and their tongues were loosened.
+He had learned long ago that the best way to gain an advantage was to merely shut up and listen.
+Often people would forget one’s presence and their tongues would be loosened.

-As Loki continued to watch Thor at his work, he suddenly felt a strange sensation wash over him, as if a tiny bell of warning deep within his brain had begun to ring, as if something were in the process of changing.
-It was akin to a railroad switch being thrown, the train that had been chugging along on one set of rails being transitioned to another, though of course Loki himself would not have made that analogy.
-Trains were an archaic means of transport to be found only in the backwards, underdeveloped realm of Midgard, a realm Loki rarely gave any thought to as they had little contact with its people, very few of its inhabitants aware of their and Asgard’s existence, thinking them to be mere colorful and imagined characters of ancient myth and fiction.
+Loki suddenly felt a strange sensation wash over him, as if a tiny bell of warning deep within his brain had begun to ring, as if something were in the process of changing.
+It was akin to a railroad switch being thrown, the train that had been chugging along on one set of rails being transitioned to another.
 The feeling that something was ‘off,’ not quite right, continued and grew stronger, nagging at Loki.

 Before Thor became aware of their presence and could react, the figure with the short sword ran Thor through with the blade, back to front, before withdrawing the sword.
 Thor, though in pain and seriously injured, blood running down his torso and back from the entrance and exit wound, rose swiftly to his feet to face his attacker.
-The two accompanying the assailant grabbed hold of Thor’s muscular upper arms, one on each side, but they were no match for Thor’s strength, even while wounded.
-Thor, enraged, with a roar of anger and pain, shook off the two figures and taking hold of an arm of each, bashed them violently together into one another, their heads colliding with a deep hollow sound like a watermelon or pumpkin hitting concrete, the two figures slumping to the ground from which they failed to rise.
+The two accompanying the assailant grabbed hold of Thor’s muscular upper arms, one on each side, but they were no match for Thor’s strength, even wounded.
+Thor, enraged, with a roar of anger and pain, shook off the two figures, taking hold of an arm of each and bashing them violently together into one another, their heads colliding with a deep hollow sound like a watermelon or pumpkin hitting concrete, the two figures slumping to the ground from which they failed to rise.
 The figure holding the sword seemed to simply wink out of existence.
-Loki felt the device that had been attached to the back of his neck withdrawn, he regaining his ability to move, and quickly turned to see the figure behind him do the same.
+Loki felt the device that had been attached to the back of his neck withdrawn, regaining his ability to move, swiftly turning to see the figure behind him vanish into thin air.